 Solution #1.2 is similar to solution #1.1.
 The main improvement is using a default CHF Instance once Nchf service is invoked.

-Solution #1.3 and #1.5 allows the the selection of the CHF Instance based ofn the NF Service Consumer Location (e.g. geographical area).
-Solution #1.3 needs a new attribute in Chfinfo IE and Solution #1.5 doesn’t require any changes.
+Solution #1.3 and #1.5 allows the the selection of the CHF Instance based of the NF Service Consumer Location (e.g. geographical area).
+Both solutions re-use existing attributes and mechanisms in the NRF.

+Solution #1.4 allows the selection of CHF instance based on the serving NF instance list.
+It requires to add new attribute in NRF.

+Solution #1.6 provides the capability for inferring the CHF Group Id, a SUPI can be served by for an NF Consumer.
+This information can then be used to find all CHF that can serve a specific CHF Group Id.
+The solution recuses current capabilities of the NRF, which means that there are no new parameters interface required.
+How the NRF determines the CHG Group Id is outside the scope of 3GPP SA5.

 5.1.6 Conclusion

+It is concluded that solutions #1.3 and #1.5 and are feasible solutions and can be considered for normative work.

 5.2 Topic #2: CHF Selection based on SUPI or Group ID